Knowledgeless/Location_Finder/README.md

 # Location_Finder

 I tried to find a location using co-ordinates.
-So that, I wrote this code/script.
-You may use this script on your smartphone also.<br>
+So that, I wrote this code/script.<br>
 The essential modules will be downloaded autometically.
 And the most importat thing is, It will work <b>Offline</b>
 <br>
 <h2>How To Use?</h2>